What Are Silos in Business: Understanding the Hidden Barriers to Organizational Success

 Conflicting commitments.
 Sales promises a delivery date based on inventory availability that was accurate when the quote was written.
 By the time the order is confirmed, supply chain has already reallocated that stock.
 The customer experience suffers for a problem that originated in a coordination gap, not a capability gap.

-Research consistently shows that organizations with high cross-functional alignment achieve faster growth and higher margins than those operating in functional isolation.
+Research consistently finds that organizations with high cross-functional alignment achieve faster growth and higher margins than those operating in functional isolation.
+In retail, consumer packaged goods (CPG), and distribution, coordinated enterprises demonstrate compounding advantages in cost, service, and market responsiveness that widen over time.
 The spread is not marginal.
-In retail, consumer packaged goods (CPG), and distribution, coordinated enterprises demonstrate compounding advantages in cost, service, and market responsiveness that widen over time.
+It is structural and self-reinforcing.

 How Enterprises Break Down Silos